Welcome to the

 • After a period of sobriety, has your thinking ever led you to take the 1st drink again?

-• Have you had any relief from this sort of thinking?
+• Have you had any relief from the insane thinking?

 • Do you believe a God can restore you to sane thinking?